 Why I want you to know about it?
 The explanation is simple.
 When my son was born his head had a lovely round shape.
-Unfortunately it stared to change because I was advised to keep him on his back during his sleeping time.
+Unfortunately, it started to change because I was advised to keep him on his back during his sleeping time.
 They believe that it’s important to do this to reduce the risk of sudden infant death syndrome (SIDS).
-OK I can understand that but why midwives, GP’s or HV’s do not inform new Mums that it can cause flat head syndrome?
+OK, I can understand that but why midwives, GP’s or HV’s do not inform new Mums that it can cause flat head syndrome?

-Fortunately my little bug decided to sleep on his tummy when he finished 3 months.
+Fortunately, my little bug decided to sleep on his tummy when he finished 3 months.
 I know that some Mummies will think now that I’m bad Mum and I should keep him on his back.
-But I don’t see a problem in it.
+But I don’t see a problem with it.
 He doesn’t want to sleep on his back and I can change his position but he will roll over on his tummy.
-Because of that we bought breath monitor which is helping assure us that everything is OK.
+Because of that, we bought a breath monitor which is helping assure us that everything is OK.

 What you can do?

 We had a special pillow for him to make his head more round.
-I was waking up in the middle of the night (couple of times) and I was changing his head position from right to left.
+I was waking up in the middle of the night (a couple of times) and I was changing his head position from right to left.
 We put all his toys on the left side of the bed.

-If you have sling or baby carrier use it as often as you can because it’s helps to prevent flat head syndrome.
-Also make sure that you will be changing side you hold your baby when feeding and carrying.
+If you have sling or baby carrier use it as often as you can because it helps to prevent the flat head syndrome.
+Also, make sure that you will be changing side you hold your baby when feeding and carrying.

-Anyway my point is that they should inform us Parents about flat head syndrome to prevent it.
+Anyway, my point is that they should inform us Parents about the flat head syndrome to prevent it.
 What do you think about it?
 How is with your baby?